Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Ablation Studies

-\textbf{Cross-Layer dependencies:} To investigate the effectiveness of cross-layer dependencies, we test the performance of CLADO assuming zero cross-layer sensitivities.
-Specifically, we set $\hat{G}_{i,j}=0$ for $i\neq j$ and keep the rest of CLADO unchanged.
-We refer to this set of experiments as ``Cross Removed''.
-Its results are captured by the orange curves in Figures \ref{fig:i1k-r34-abl-cross} and \ref{fig:i1k-r50-abl-cross}.
-Comparing it with CLADO (blue curves), \emph{cross-layer dependencies improve MPQ performance and reduce algorithm's variation,} \emph{e.g.}, they lead to $7.5\%$ and $6\%$ increase in top-1 accuracy for 10.1MB ResNet-34 and 10MB ResNet-50, respectively.
+\textbf{Cross-Layer dependencies:} To demonstrate the importance of cross-layer dependencies, we test the performance of CLADO assuming zero cross-layer sensitivities for all layers.
+We refer to this set of experiments as ``CLADO*''.
+Compared to full CLADO, \emph{ignoring cross-layer dependencies consistently and significantly degrades MPQ performance} (Table~\ref{tab:CLADO_PTQ_CNN}).
+Cross-layer dependencies seem to be rather prominent for ViT and for CNN compression under small size constraints.

-{We also conducted experiments in which cross-layer dependencies are only considered within blocks of layers, similar to BRECQ.
-In this set of experiments, we intentionally leave out the inter-block dependencies and keep the rest of CLADO unchanged.
-We refer to this group of experiments as ``Block Interactions''.
-The results are captured by the black curves in Figure~\ref{fig:FIvsBI}. \emph{We found that leaving out inter-block dependencies worsens MPQ compared to the CLADO (Full Interactions).}
+BRECQ~\citep{Li2021BRECQPT} claimed that block-level optimization performs best for quantization by adaptive rounding.
+Interestingly, however, we show that this observation does not extend to MPQ.
+Following BRECQ, we conducted ablation experiments in which cross-layer dependencies are only considered within blocks of layers.
+In this set of experiments, we intentionally leave out the inter-block dependencies.
+We refer to this group of experiments as ``block interactions'' (the black curves in Figure~\ref{fig:FIvsBI}). \emph{We found that ignoring inter-block dependencies significantly worsens the MPQ solution.} We hypothesize that MPQ, with far fewer parameters ($|\mathbb{B}|I$) than adaptive rounding, is less prone to the overfitting issue noted by BRECQ.
+Thus, using full pairwise interactions yields more robust results, while limiting to intra-block interactions likely underfits MPQ solutions.